 The rationale behind these ideas is from the short healing prayer phrase “Thy Name is my healing”.
+Also, the Long Healing Prayer is to a great extent a list of names of God.
 Below is a link to a file with quite a few names of God taken from the writings and prayers:

 I use the names of God in the following ways:

 - I picked out names of God I liked from the webpage above, and printed them out on 3” x 5” index cards and laminated the cards.

 - When saying the 95 greatest names daily, I choose one name of God to focus on for each 5 greatest names.

 - When saying shorter prayers I have memorized, like the removers of difficulties, I focus on one name of God for the prayer.
 I say these prayers from time to time during the day.

 - I found the following names to be key, to differentiate God from everything else, and helped me put into perspective the other names of God: Creator, Ruler of the Universe, Eternal, Ancient.